briboles/gd-api-wrapper/README.md

 # Godaddy Cloud Servers API Wrapper
 This node module wraps Godaddy's v1 Cloud Server API.

-###
-This project wraps the Godaddy Cloud Servers API in an easy to use object.

 ## Install
 ```bash
 $ npm install gd-api-wrapper